Fine Guidance Sensor (HST): Observations

-The smallest Kuiper Belt Object (KBO) yet detected at that time was discovered in 2009 by poring over data from the Hubble Space Telescope's fine guidance sensors.
+The smallest Kuiper belt object (KBO) yet detected at that time was discovered in 2009 by poring over data from the Hubble Space Telescope's fine guidance sensors.
 They detected a transit of an object against a distant star, which, based on the duration and amount of dimming, was calculated to be a KBO about 3200 ft in diameter.
 It has been suggested that the Kepler observatory may be able to detect objects in the Oort cloud by their occultation of background stars, and the Whipple proposal would also try to use this concept.

 A Hubble FGS has also been used for astrometry, tracking the movement of different stars.
 This ability was used for exoplanet research, where the motion of the star caused by the movement of planets around it was detected.
 Hubble was used via the FGS sensors to detect the motion of star caused by an exoplanet orbiting it.
-The effect on the Star Gliese 876's by companion Gliese 876b was measured.
-That star is known as a red dwarf about 15 light-years away from Earth.
+The effect on the red dwarf Gliese 876's by companion Gliese 876b was measured.

-FGS was used to study Double-star systems (aka Binary star systems) and to measure distances to astronomical bodies.
+FGS was used to study double-star systems (aka binary star systems) and to measure distances to astronomical bodies.